4GeeksAcademy/master-javascript-programming-exercises/exercises/137-getLongestOfThreeWords/README.md

 ## 📝 Instructions:

 1. Write a function called `getLongestOfThreeWords`.
 Given 3 words, `getLongestOfThreeWords` returns the longest of three words

-## 💡 Hint:

-* If there is a tie, it should return the first word in the tie.
-## Expected result:
+## Example:

 ```Js
 var output = getLongestOfThreeWords('these', 'three', 'words');
 console.log(output); // --> 'these'
 ```

+## 💡 Hint:

++ If there is a tie, it should return the first word in the tie.